talkjs/tutorials/how-to-create-a-team-chat/how-to-create-a-team-chat.md

 - `ChatHeader`: displays a custom chat header.
 - `ConversationImage`: displays a conversation image in the chat header and next to each conversation list item.

 In the example repo we're using [Tailwind CSS](https://tailwindcss.com/) to style our components, so you'll see layout code inside the `className` of each component.
-The layout leaves a space for the TalkJS chatbox (we'll add this in the next section):
+Feel free to use a different approach to styling with CSS if you prefer.
+Our example layout leaves a space for the TalkJS chatbox (we'll add this in the next section):

 !! image: 2-layout.jpg